Nuitka/Nuitka-website/site/doc/bundles.rst

    :description: Protect your IP with Nuitka and Themida combined with VM technology
    :keywords: python,protection,reverse engineering,vm,Themida,WinLicense

-################
+###########
- Nuitka Bundles
+ Nuitka VM
-################
+###########

-Nuitka can be purchased and used together as a bundle with other software.
+Nuitka can be purchased and used together with other software that does VM level protection.
 Right now, the offer available is Themida and WinLicense.
-Both of these are Oreans products, for which Nuitka Services as an integrator, i.e. there is a Nuitka plugin that allows additional features in Python code.
+Both are Oreans products, for which Nuitka VM supports automatic and transparent use.

 .. note::

-   WinLicense combines the same protection-level as Themida with the power of advanced license control, offering the most powerful and flexible technology that allows developers to securely distribute trial and registered versions of their applications.
+   WinLicense combines the same protection level as Themida with the power of advanced license control, offering the most powerful and flexible technology that allows developers to distribute securely trial and registered versions of their applications.

 .. note::

    The limitations right now are.

-   -  Only works in Windows, for other platforms we are preparing alternative bundles.
+   -  Only works in Windows; for other platforms, we are looking into alternative tools.
-   -  Only works in Nuitka commercial, in fact Nuitka Themida is a superset of Nuitka commercial.

 ******************
  What is Themida?
 ******************

-Themida is an SDK, where you modify the C code with macros, that when compiled, end up as DLL usages for a special DLL.
-In a next step, it then modifies the created binary and applies VM protection according to settings and those macros, can be using multiple VMs for different code, checks for running debugger, etc.
+Themida is an SDK where normally **you** manually modify the C code with macros, that then when compiled, end up as DLL usages for a special DLL.
+In a next step, it then modifies the created binary and applies VM protection according to settings and those macros, can be using multiple VMs for different code, checks for running a debugger, etc.

-Nuitka Themida adds the ability, to do this directly in the Python code.
+Nuitka VM adds the ability to do this directly **in the Python code** instead, which is far more convenient of course.
+Also, the configuration and handling of Themida and WinLicense is automatic.
-Is it not practical to do this manually with Nuitka, as it doesn't respect things in protection.

 **********
  Features